LCC-CIT/CS210-CourseMaterials/CS210_Syllabus.md

 #### Course Materials

 There is no textbook for this class.
-In place of a textbook you will read online tutorials and chapters in the free online course, [Elements of AI](https://www.elementsofai.com), a high-quality course provided by the The University of Helsinki.
+In place of a textbook you will read online tutorials and other free online resources.

+ [Elements of AI](https://www.elementsofai.com), is a free high-quality course that I reccomend, although it won't be directly used in this course.
+The course is mainly for non-programmers, but does a good job of covering many concepts relevant to this course.

 #### Learning Management System

 Moodle is the Learning Management System (LMS) used for this course; LCC’s Moodle site is at: [classes.lanecc.edu](https://classes.lanecc.edu).

 ### Software